Northenden: Governance

-Northenden was one of the eight ancient parishes of the Macclesfield Hundred of Cheshire and included the township of Northen Etchells.
+Northenden was one of the eight ancient parishes of the Macclesfield hundred of Cheshire and included the township of Northen Etchells.
 Under the Poor Law Amendment Act 1886 the parish was split in two as Northen Etchells became a civil parish in its own right.
-In 1931, both parishes were incorporated into the civil parish and city of Manchester, along with the civil parish of Baguley, which was part of the Bucklow Hundred of Cheshire.
+On 1 April 1931, both parishes were incorporated into Manchester and became part of the County Borough of Manchester, along with the civil parish of Baguley, which was part of the Bucklow hundred of Cheshire.
+In 1921 the parish had a population of 3236.

 Northenden is part of the Wythenshawe and Sale East constituency, represented by the Labour Party MP Mike Kane.